Collaboration and Access to Services

 The Office continued the Regional Awareness and Accessibility Program

-- Complaints clinics, which provided an opportunity for members of the local community to raise their concerns face-to-face with the staff of the Office.
-The Office resolved many of the complaints made during the time of the visits;
+- Complaints clinics, which provided an opportunity for members of the local community to raise their concerns face-to-face with the staff of the Office;

-- Meetings with Aboriginal community members in the Pilbara and Kimberley regions and meetings with local communities in the Indian Ocean Territories to discuss government service delivery and where the agencies may be able to assist;
+- Meetings with the Aboriginal community to discuss government service delivery and where the agencies may be able to assist;

 - Liaison with community, advocacy and consumer groups; and